Family Friendly Hiking Trails around Louisville

 Joe Creason Park – Paved and very pretty place to walk.
 Be sure to go to the nearby Beargrass Creek State Nature Preserve at Louisville Nature Center with its easy-to-walk but adventurous trails that offer natural diversity packed into its urban forest.

-The Parklands of Floyd’s Fork– Too many options to list!
+The Parklands of Floyd’s Fork– (Bathrooms now open as of 5/22/20) Too many options to list!
 Plenty of room for people to spread out to its different parks and each of their trails, especially if you move beyond the places closest to parking areas.

 Jefferson Memorial Forest– trails ranging from easy to for-the-more serious hiker.
 They manage several natural areas, each of which offer trails or paths for hiking in Louisville.
 Smaller ones like Capertown Swamp are perfect for a quick outing (and to pretend to search for ogres!).
 Trails that are part of other parks like Waverly can make for a longer visit.
 The trails at the Forest, some of which are accessed at the main entrance and others a short drive away, can keep you busy for days.